We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

-The number needed to treat (NNT) can be thought of as the number of patients that need to be treated in order for one to benefit.
-It provides an attractive means of summarising the results of a clinical trial in a single figure, because the meaning of a sentence such as ‘20 patients need to be treated to avoid one additional death over a five year period’ is easily understood by both doctors and patients.1
+First described in 19881, the number needed to treat (NNT) can be thought of as the number of patients that need to be treated in order for one to benefit.
+It provides an attractive means of summarising the results of a clinical trial in a single figure, because the meaning of a sentence such as ‘20 patients need to be treated to avoid one additional death over a five-year period’ is easily understood by both doctors and patients.2 Similar measures are reported in vaccination and screening studies (number needed to vaccinate/screen) and their values are derived in a similar fashion to the NNT.

-The NNT is the inverse of the absolute risk reduction – the difference between the proportion or rate of events in the active treatment intervention group (Pa) and the proportion of events in the control group (Pc):
+The NNT is the reciprocal of the absolute risk reduction – the difference between the proportion (or rate) of events in the active treatment intervention group (Pa), and the proportion (or rate) of events in the control group (Pc):

 The following 2×2 contingency table was obtained in a randomised controlled trial:

-There are also methods available for calculating NNT using odds ratios and relative risk reduction.2,3
+There are also methods available for deriving NNT using odds ratios and relative risk reduction.3,4

 NNT can be used to help us choose between two treatment options.
-If, for example, the NNT for drug A is lower than that for drug B, it suggests that it may be more effective and – all other things being equal – choosing A rather than B would make sense.
+If, for example, the NNT for drug A is lower than that for drug B, it suggests that drug A may be more effective and – all other things being equal – choosing A rather than B would make sense.
+Note that confidence intervals for NNTs can be calculated, and these should be used when comparing two or more treatments.

-If the drug or intervention is harmful (Pa – Pc), and thus the NNT, will be negative.
-This is sometimes referred to as the ‘Number Needed to Harm’ (NNTH).
+If the drug or intervention is harmful the NNT will be negative.
+This is sometimes referred to as the ‘Number Needed to Harm’ (NNH).
 This can also be used to describe adverse effects, for example as a result of the treatment under study.

-It is important to distinguish between treatments and preventative measures.
-In trials of prophylactic treatments, ideally fewer events will hopefully occur in the treatment arm versus the control group, so (Pa – Pc) and the NNT will be negative.
+It is important to distinguish between treatments and preventative (prophylactic) measures.
+In trials of prophylactic treatments, ideally fewer events will occur in the treatment arm versus the control group, so (Pa – Pc) and the NNT will be negative.
+The calculated NNT value, without the sign, can still be presented.

-Alternatively, in the case of preventive measures, the formula can be switched around to provide an NNT with a positive sign e.g. 1/(Pc – Pa)
+Alternatively, in the case of preventive measures, the denominator of the formula can be rearranged to provide an NNT with a positive sign, i.e. 1/(Pc – Pa)

 - Useful to inform decision-making about individual patients and treatment options